 Extensive investigations surrounding motor vehicle collisions offer invaluable insight as to the most hazardous times to be on the road.
 According to the NHTSA, more fatal collisions occur at night due to the many compounding factors that include an increased number of impaired drivers, speeding and a lack of using seat belts.
 Not surprisingly, the majority of accidents take place on Saturday and Sunday when more people are traveling by vehicle.
 More accidents occur during the summer months, and August has the highest number of collisions.

-Nearly one-third of all fatal accidents involve speeding.
+According to traffic lawyers, nearly one-third of all fatal accidents involve speeding.
 While alcohol-related accidents occur day and night, the number of incidents triple when the sun goes down.
 Of all the fatalities that take place at night, 66 percent of the injury or fatality victims were not wearing seat belts.
 During daylight hours, this number drops to less than half.

 After An Accident